Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 - [PHP](https://github.com/BBC-News/chintz-php)
 - [Ruby](https://github.com/BBC-News/chintz-ruby)

+> [!NOTE]
-> Note: we also hope to implement one utilizing JavaScript/Node
+> we also hope to implement one utilizing JavaScript/Node

 A manifest file could look something like: